Dike (geology): Multiple and composite dikes

 There may be more than one injection of magma along a given fissure.
 When multiple injections are all of similar composition, the dike is described as a multiple dike.
 However, subsequent injections are sometimes quite different in composition, and then the dike is described as a composite dike.
 The range of compositions in a composite dike can go all the way from diabase to granite, as is observed in some dikes of Scotland and northern Ireland.

 After the initial formation of a dike, subsequent injections of magma are most likely to take place along the center of the dike.
-If the previous dike rock has cooled significantly, the subsequent injection be characterized by fracturing of the old dike rock and the formation of chilled margins on the new injection.
+If the previous dike rock has cooled significantly, the subsequent injection can be characterized by fracturing of the old dike rock and the formation of chilled margins on the new injection.